 The Analytical platform hosts a number of analytical coding environments.
 For those experienced in R, you can query Athena using the RStudio tool.

-To execute Athena queries, we recommend using dbtools.
+To execute Athena queries, you can use the data engineering team maintained package dbtools.
 This package uses the Python package pydbtools under the hood and works alongside user IAM policies on the platform.
 It is also significantly faster than using database drivers provided by Amazon.

 Another analytical tool available on the platform is JupyterLab, which you can use to query Athena data via Python scripts.